 1 About the Code 2

 2 Location of the source 2

 3 IndexFiles 2

-4 Searching Files 3
+4 Searching Files

-5 The Web example 3

 5 The Web example 3

 1. About the Code

 In this section we walk through the sources behind the command-line Lucene demo: where to find them, their parts and their function.
 This section is intended for Java developers wishing to understand how to use Lucene in their applications.